Stirling engine: Thermoacoustic cycle

 Thermoacoustic devices are very different from Stirling devices, although the individual path travelled by each working gas molecule does follow a real Stirling cycle.
 These devices include the thermoacoustic engine and thermoacoustic refrigerator.
 High-amplitude acoustic standing waves cause compression and expansion analogous to a Stirling power piston, while out-of-phase acoustic travelling waves cause displacement along a temperature gradient, analogous to a Stirling displacer piston.
 Thus a thermoacoustic device typically does not have a displacer, as found in a beta or gamma Stirling.

 Other developments

 NASA has considered nuclear-decay heated Stirling Engines for extended missions to the outer solar system.
 In 2018, NASA and the United States Department of Energy announced that they had successfully tested a new type of nuclear reactor called KRUSTY, which stands for "Kilopower Reactor Using Stirling TechnologY", and which is designed to be able to power deep space vehicles and probes as well as exoplanetary encampments.

 At the 2012 Cable-Tec Expo put on by the Society of Cable Telecommunications Engineers, Dean Kamen took the stage with Time Warner Cable Chief Technology Officer Mike LaJoie to announce a new initiative between his company Deka Research and the SCTE.
 Kamen refers to it as a Stirling engine.

+The smallest Stirling engine was built by two German scientists at the University of Stuttgart.
+It operates on the micron-length scale.